-To alert you to certain notifications, Apple Watch will tap your wrist using its haptic feedback hardware, dubbed the Taptic Engine.
-These alerts feel like literal taps on the top of your wrist, and are much-diffrenet feeling than traditional vibrations.
+To alert you of certain notifications, Apple Watch will tap your wrist using its haptic feedback hardware, dubbed the Taptic Engine.
+These alerts feel like literal taps on the top of your wrist and have a different feeling than traditional vibrations.

 As you might expect, it’s possible to adjust the intensity of these haptic alerts via the Apple Watch settings or via the Apple Watch companion app on a paired iPhone.
-In this post, as in other posts from our Apple Watch tutorial series, we’ll show you how.
+In this post, we’ll show you how.

 - Open the Settings app on your Apple Watch.

 - Swipe on the screen or rotate the Digital Crown to go down and tap Sounds & Haptics.